DeVos DOE clings to perverse Obama-era policy on school discipline

 The fault lies with Betsy DeVos’ Department of Education.
 The Justice Department under Jeff Sessions strongly supports recalling the Dear Colleague letter.
 I’m told, however, that the DOE is pushing back.

-The DOE’s push back is outrageous.
+The DOE’s pushback is outrageous.
 To understand why, let’s review the stakes.

 The Dear Colleague Letter applies a disparate impact analysis to school discipline.
 Its premise is that discipline should be meted out in the same proportion to students of all races.
 As Scott put it: